nitrictech/docs/docs/guides/serverless-api-with-nextjs.md

 nitric run
 ```

-We can launch the Nextjs frontend with:
+We can launch the Next.js frontend with:

 ```bash
 cd ../web